sosuisen/git-documentdb/docs-api/git-documentdb.gitdocumentdb.dbname.md

 ## GitDocumentDB.dbName property

-A name of a git repository
+A name of a Git repository

 <b>Signature:</b>